vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 The remaining cases are those of external combination.

 205\. a.
-The assimilation of n in external combination to a following sonant palatal and the palatal sibilant ç have been already treated (202 b, 203).
+The assimilation of n in external combination to a following sonant palatal and the palatal sibilant ś have been already treated (202 b, 203).

 b\.
 The n is also declared to be assimilated (becoming ṇ) before a